 Lamictal chewable/dispersible tablets (all strengths) are white to off-white, and may be slightly mottled.
-They smell of blackcurrant.

 Lamictal 25 mg chewable/dispersible tablets are square with rounded corners.
-They are marked 'GSCL5' on one side; and '25' on the other.
+They are marked 'GSCL5' on one side and '25' on the other.
+Each pack contains blisters of 56 chewable/dispersible tablets.